 With rubrics you can define the level of knowledge a student understands about the question.

 With a slider you can manually award the number of points between zero and the maximum points of the question.

-You can add a grading description to provide instructions to the reviewers on how to award points.
-You also have the option to publish this grading description, so it becomes visible for students when they review their results.
+You can add a model answer to provide instructions to the reviewers on how to award points.
+You also have the option to publish the model answer, so it becomes visible for students when they review their results.

 Points per criterion

 When grading with points, you will have to add the criteria to the question.
 Click on the add-icon to create a new criterion.
-Set the number of points for this criterion, fill in a grading description and click on Save.
+Set the number of points for this criterion, fill in the evaluation criterion and click on Save.